 Variable Ratio Reinforcement Schedule (VRRS)

-Variable Ratio Reinforcement Schedule (VRRS) also known as operant conditioning posits various immaterial rewards to be the reason behind internet addiction.
+Variable Ratio Reinforcement Schedule (VRRS), also known as operant conditioning, posits various immaterial rewards to be the reason behind internet addiction.
 These rewards are mostly entertaining results or news which makes a user to come back again and again.
 According to this theory, our expectation of “specific consequences for specific actions” molds our behavior.
-In light of internet addiction, one obsessively checks email or Facebook expecting a new notification.
+In light of internet addiction, one obsessively checks email or Facebook, expecting a new notification.
 This behavior (specific action) is in response to our pressing want for happiness (specific consequences/rewards).
 These specific actions become ad infinitum when the realization of the unpredictable nature of the specific consequence sets in.
-Simply put, we are driven to keep refreshing the page expecting new pings given its unpredictable nature.
+Simply put, we are driven to keep refreshing the page, expecting new pings, given its unpredictable nature.
 Our behavior becomes automatic and unanalytical owing to operant conditioning.
-This way, we prompt to action at even the slightest cue.
+This way, we are prompted to act at even the slightest cue.

 Maslow’s hierarchy of human needs

-Abraham Maslow, an American psychologist proposed the Maslow’s hierarchy of human needs which sheds light on the order of precedence of needs in one’s life.
-This five-tier pyramid contains needs on various levels which molds one’s behavior.
+Abraham Maslow, an American psychologist, proposed Maslow’s hierarchy of human needs, which sheds light on the order of precedence of needs in one’s life.
+This five-tier pyramid contains needs on various levels that mold one’s behavior.
 The mission to meet these needs motivates one’s behavior.
-The fundamental need is physiological that includes air, food, water and shelter.
+The fundamental need is physiological, which includes air, food, water, and shelter.
 As soon as this level attains completion, one progresses to the next level.
-Followed by biological needs, safety needs follow.
-After these basic needs, love and belonging needs, esteem needs and self-actualization needs come up.
-The necessity to meet these needs evoke a certain type of behavior facilitated by social media.
+Followed by biological needs and safety needs.
+After these basic needs, love and belonging needs, esteem needs, and self-actualization needs come up.
+The necessity to meet these needs evokes a certain type of behavior facilitated by social media.
 Each application one uses responds to any of the particular needs as listed above.
-It is no wonder when one gets addicted to internet given that all the necessary needs are fulfilled at one place.
+It is no wonder when one gets addicted to the internet, given that all the necessary needs are fulfilled in one place.

 Facebook & WhatsApp

-As a way of escaping the mundane nature of everyday life, some of us do exciting things like watching movies every once in while or so.
-Social networks serve the same purpose of allowing us to escape our rather unexciting, boring and ordinary lives.
+As a way of escaping the mundane nature of everyday life, some of us do exciting things like watching movies every once in a while or so.
+Social networks serve the same purpose of allowing us to escape our rather unexciting, boring, and ordinary lives.
 Such transient escapes become prolonged due to one’s inability to cope with reality.
-Individuals with considerable social awkwardness have high propensity of suffering from internet addiction.
-The addicts supplant normal, healthy real-life relationships with virtual ones.
+Individuals with considerable social awkwardness have a high propensity to suffer from internet addiction.
+The addicts supplant normal, healthy, real-life relationships with virtual ones.
 This way, virtual relationships take precedence over actual ones.
 Lack of self-esteem and happiness fuels the need to escape into the virtual world to evade reality.
-With passage of time, social isolation in reality is imminent.
-This is because, Facebook, WhatsApp, Instagram, Snapchat so on and so forth eliminate the need to have a direct, human-to-human communication.
+With the passage of time, social isolation in reality is imminent.
+This is because Facebook, WhatsApp, Instagram, Snapchat, and so on and so forth eliminate the need to have direct, human-to-human communication.

 Habit-forming products

 The most important thing to take note of over here is the formation of habit.
-Habit is any behavior which requires “little or no conscious thought”.
-It is partially true when the addicts blame the internet for being addictive than their own behavior.
+Habit is any behavior that requires “little or no conscious thought.”
+It is partially true when the addicts blame the internet for being more addictive than their own behavior.
 How does one become obsessed with an app without it being addictive in the first place?
-Once the entrepreneurs saw the goldmine that internet is, the uncalled for happened.
+Once the entrepreneurs saw the goldmine that the internet is, the uncalled for happened.
 They began to cash in on the exhibited behaviors.
-Habit-forming technologies surfaced manipulating the psychology of the target audience.
+Habit-forming technologies surfaced, manipulating the psychology of the target audience.

-In his book “Hooked: How to Build Habit-Forming Products”, NirEyal lists hooks as an essential feature to establish a habit.
+In his book “Hooked: How to Build Habit-Forming Products,” NirEyal lists hooks as an essential feature of establishing a habit.
 A hook is any core design that attracts the users to the product to form a habit.
 A hook is both external and internal.

 External hooks

 These external triggers work best against negative emotions.
 These hooks give momentary relief from all the negativity.
 Likewise, the pressing need to ward off loneliness is complete when one uses any social networking site.
-Higher the intense negative emotion higher the usage of the product.
+The higher the intense negative emotion, the higher the usage of the product.

 Internal hooks